rahulyhg/sunrise-sunset/readme.txt

 IF YOU ARE UPGRADING please change the settings of the widget in the dashboard right after upgrading.

-IF YOU ARE A DESIGNER: I am looking for someone to help me skin the widget.
+IF YOU ARE A DESIGNER: I would love for someone to skin the widget.
 I'll add you to the list of contributors.

 Please email me if you have any questions or requests: rexposadas@yahoo.com

 Options includes:
-* What city to display.
+1. What city to display.
-* Should sunrise be displayed?
+2. Should sunrise be displayed?
-* Should sunset be displayed?
+3. Should sunset be displayed?
-* The title display at the top of the widget.
+4. The title display at the top of the widget.

 == Installation ==